jsantha/ng-microfrontends/README.md

 | Login | https://ng-microfrontends-login.netlify.app | [![Netlify Status](https://api.netlify.com/api/v1/badges/e2f15c33-8aac-48d1-9344-c07ad60d3fec/deploy-status)](https://app.netlify.com/sites/ng-microfrontends-login/deploys) |

 ### Recommendations
-- Use monorepo for whole application to have all code at one place
+- Use monorepo for the whole application to keep all code at one place
-- Use monorepo to have single set of dependencies and to have runtimes small and compatible
+- Use monorepo to have a single set of dependencies and to have small and compatible runtimes
-- Use [nx.dev](https://nx.dev/) or other strong monorepo workspace tool
+- Use [nx.dev](https://nx.dev/) to get strong monorepo workspace tooling
 - Create and enforce dependency boundaries via [nx.dev/structure/monorepo-tags](https://nx.dev/structure/monorepo-tags)
-- Use dependency graph to have better understanding of workspace architecture [nx.dev/structure/dependency-graph](https://nx.dev/structure/dependency-graph)
+- Use dependency graph to have a better understanding of workspace architecture [nx.dev/structure/dependency-graph](https://nx.dev/structure/dependency-graph)
 - Leverage [nx affected](https://nx.dev/using-nx/affected) to build fast and scalable integration/deployment pipelines
 - Use [code ownership](https://nx.dev/guides/monorepo-nx-enterprise#code-ownership)
+- Use [workspace generators](https://nx.dev/generators/workspace-generators) to simplify and standardize work in a distributed environment

 ### Running in docker